How gambling affects your life

 - Taking out loans to cover gambling debts?

 A financial crisis is often what brings a person to address their gambling.
-It’s also not uncommon for partners, friends or family members to tell us that they did not realise their loved one had a gambling problem until there were serious financial consequences such as a court summons for non-payment of debt, or repossession action on their home.
+It’s also not uncommon for partners, friends or family members to tell us that they did not realise their loved one was experiencing gambling harms until there were serious financial consequences such as a court summons for non-payment of debt, or repossession action on their home.

 Financial problems can really mount up, and more quickly than you realise.
 Bills don’t get paid, credit cards are maxed out, debts accumulate – pay day loans look like a solution, but high interest rates make the situation worse.
 Borrowing or stealing from loved ones, businesses or employers also happens when people feel increasingly desperate.